-During of fiscal 2019, cash flows from operating activities used cash of \$38.1 million compared with cash generated of \$101.4 million in 2018.
+During the first quarter of fiscal 2020, cash flows from operating activities used cash of \$68.3 million compared with cash used of \$60.6 million in 2019.

-Cash flows from operations before changes in non-cash working capital increased \$17.9 million year-over-year from the \$12.3 million cash generated in 2018 primarily due to the \$10.5 million improvement in net income, a higher non-cash addback for amortization and depreciation of \$4.5 million compared to 2018 and a higher non-cash addback for income tax expense year-over-year of \$4.1 million from 2018.
-These increases were offset by other non-cash changes of \$1.3 million.
+Cash flows from operations before changes in non-cash working capital increased \$12.7 million year-over-year from the \$5.7 million cash utilized in 2019 primarily due to the \$7.6 million improvement in net income, a \$2.8 million higher non-cash addback for income tax expense year-over-year, a \$1.6 million higher non-cash addback of finance and other costs, and a \$0.7 million higher non-cash addback for amortization and depreciation.

-Changes in contract assets - alternative finance projects in 2019 used \$68.0 million of cash.
-This use of cash was more than offset by the \$72.8 million on proceeds from non-recourse project financing.
-The activity in 2019 relates to the OPP Modernization Phase 2 alternative finance project.
-The OPP Modernization project was ramping up construction throughout 2019 and therefore builds up contract assets.
-In 2018 the \$66.8 million of cash generated by changes in contract assets - alternative finance projects related to the completion (in the second quarter of 2018) and billing of the Avenir Centre alternative finance project.
+Changes in contract assets - alternative finance projects in 2020 used \$27.1 million of cash.
+This use of cash was only partially offset by the \$18.9 million on proceeds from non-recourse project financing.
+The activity in 2019 and 2020 relates to the OPP Modernization Phase 2 alternative finance project.
+The OPP Modernization project was ramping up construction throughout 2019, continuing in 2020 and therefore builds up contract assets until the project is completed and billed to the client.

-During 2019, the \$0.2 million decrease in cash from changes in non-cash working capital and other was driven by a \$26.4 million increase in accounts payable, a \$54.5 million increase in contract liabilities and partially offset by a \$94.8 million decrease in accounts receivable.
-During 2018, the primary drivers of the \$22.3 million increase in cash from the changes in non-cash working capital and other was the \$18.9 million decrease in accounts receivable, a \$6.6 million decrease in contract assets partially offset by a \$2.4 million decrease in contract liabilities.
-The increase in accounts receivable primarily relates to an alternative finance project that achieved substantial completion and was billed in the third quarter of 2018.
+During 2020, the \$48.3 million decrease in cash from changes in non-cash working capital and other was driven by a \$51.7 million decrease in accounts payable, a \$15.4 million decrease in contract liabilities and partially offset by a \$20.5 million decrease in accounts receivable and contract assets.
+During 2019, the primary drivers of the \$50.8 million increase in cash from the changes in non-cash working capital and other was the \$82.9 million decrease in accounts payable partially offset by the \$23.1 million decrease in accounts receivable and a \$15.0 million increase in contract liabilities